Senior Citizen Drug Dealers

 I recently saw a news report about elderly people selling drugs and being prosecuted as drug dealers.
 I admit I was a little surprised, but only that they were being prosecuted.
 I mean, come on, Grandma being charged with selling her prescription medicine?

 What drugs are they selling?
 Oxycodone and other painkillers, mostly, but also antibiotics and other drugs that doctors have prescribed for daily use.
+One report says that the elderly in the U.S. account for 40% of painkiller use.
+Sometimes these pills go for $50 each.
+That’s a lot of money for an older person to turn down.

 This Pittsburgh criminal defense lawyer has heard of people as old as 91 years selling their monthly medications.
 They often get them in 90-day supplies, because it’s cheaper and their insurance encourages them to go a less expensive route.
 If they don’t use all those pills in that three-month period, there is the potential to make some serious money.